agoutsmedt/website/content/en/post/2023-11-09-scraping-bis/index.en.markdown

     ## # A tibble: 6 × 5
     ##   date        title                                    description speaker url
     ##   <chr>       <chr>                                    <chr>       <chr>   <chr>
-    ## 1 08 Nov 2023 "Joachim Nagel: Maintaining price stabi… Speech by … by Joa… http…
+    ## 1 27 Nov 2023 "Ahmet Ismaili: Welcoming remarks - Wor… "Welcoming… by Ahm… http…
-    ## 2 08 Nov 2023 "Andrew Bailey: Openness beats fragment… Speech by … by And… http…
+    ## 2 27 Nov 2023 "Ahmet Ismaili: Creating values – a gat… "Introduct… by Ahm… http…
-    ## 3 08 Nov 2023 "Michael Debabrata Patra: Towards a gre… Speech by … by Mic… http…
+    ## 3 22 Nov 2023 "Christine Lagarde: Monetary policy in … "Speech by… by Chr… http…
-    ## 4 07 Nov 2023 "Ueda Kazuo: Japan's economy and moneta… Speech by … by Kaz… http…
+    ## 4 22 Nov 2023 "Sabine Mauderer: Exposing and acting o… "Speech by… by Sab… http…
-    ## 5 07 Nov 2023 "Lisa D Cook: Financial stability - res… Speech by … by Lis… http…
+    ## 5 21 Nov 2023 "Jon Cunliffe: Money and payments - a \… "Speech by… by Jon… http…
-    ## 6 07 Nov 2023 "Andrew Hauser: \"Less is more\" or \"L… Speech by … by And… http…
+    ## 6 21 Nov 2023 "Shaktikanta Das: Emerging India - a la… "Keynote s… by Sha… http…

 The `findElements()` function of *RSelenium* finds all the corresponding elements (here 25) and stores them in a list.
 The `map_chr()` allows you to get the text of each element one by one and stores the result in a vector.